tumi-thaki/alx-low_level_programming/README.md

-this repo contains basic C files
+This repo contains basic C files
+Malloc and free.
+Learning about dynamic allocation of memory in C.